SafeOR-Gym: A Benchmark Suite for Safe Reinforcement Learning Algorithms on Practical Operations Research Problems: Conclusions and Future Directions

 \section{Conclusions and Future Directions}

 We presented SafeOR-Gym, a suite of nine operations research environments tailored to benchmark safe RL algorithms in complex, realistic settings.
-These environments introduce structured constraints, mixed-integer decisions, and discrete-continuous actions, going beyond the scope of conventional safe RL benchmarks.
+This work is intended as a benchmarking and diagnostic study rather than a methodological contribution, aimed at systematically evaluating the capabilities and limitations of existing safe RL algorithms.
+These environments introduce structured constraints, mixed-integer decisions, and discrete–continuous actions, going beyond the scope of conventional safe RL benchmarks.
 While existing algorithms can solve some tasks, they perform poorly on problems involving mixed-integer variables or nonlinear, nonconvex constraints.
 These limitations point to broader challenges in applying safe RL to industrial domains.

-To bridge this gap, future research can pursue several promising directions.
-First, improving the reliability and robustness of safe RL algorithms is essential for deployment in safety-critical applications.
-Second, developing automated parameter tuning methods, especially for constraint-aware algorithms like CPO, can reduce manual overhead and improve consistency across environments.
-Third, advancing action-constrained RL methods \cite{hung2025efficientactionconstrainedreinforcementlearning} that can handle hard constraints during action selection, rather than relying on soft penalties or post hoc projection, can better ensure safety.
-Finally, new approaches to directly encode safety constraints into neural network policies, possibly through architectural innovations or differentiable constraint satisfaction layers \cite{CHEN2024108764}.